Skip to main content

 Until this is fixed, the workaround is to return an empty Row() from render instead of null.

 1. Side-effects include operations such as fetch requests, subscriptions, using timers, and manually changing the View tree.
-By using the useEffect hook, you are stating that the component needs to do someting after its rendered.↩
+By using the useEffect hook, you are stating that the component needs to do something after its rendered.↩